-If space is tight, consider keeping plastic storage bins or recycling containers for recycling cans, glass, plastic and paper in the garage, where items can be unloaded and stored until pick up day.
+If space for a kitchen recycling center is tight, consider keeping plastic storage bins or recycling containers for cans, glass, plastic, and paper in the garage, where items can be unloaded and stored until pick up day.

+Let the kids do this.
+They'll love it.
+They'll even like taking it out to the garage.
+Really.
 And while you're at it, start a composting pail or compost bin (with a tight-fitting lid) with non-meat table scraps.

+You can add this to your composting pile or worm bin (another great kid project).
+Maybe keep your dishwashing detergent here, too.
 All those leftovers that go down the garbage disposal can instead enjoy a second life in your backyard garden in just a few short months.